paketo-buildpacks/paketo-website/content/docs/howto/app-monitor.md

   main:
     parent: howto
     identifier: monitoring
-    name: "Application Monitoring"
+    name: "Enable Application Monitoring"
 aliases:
   - /docs/buildpacks/app-monitor/
   - /docs/reference/app-monitor/
 ---

 This documentation explains how to use the Paketo buildpacks to build applications that include application monitoring tools.

 ## Apache Skywalking